theorangepotato/programming-languages-2019/theorem-proving.md

 ### Equations

-Next, we definee inductively the set of equations $e\approx e'$.
+Next, we define inductively the set of equations $e\approx e'$.

 In Isabelle